uakatt/Disbursement-Voucher-Invoice-Numbers/README.md

     /work/src/edu/arizona/kfs/module/purap/UaPurapKeyConstants.java
     /work/src/edu/arizona/kfs/module/purap/document/web/struts/PaymentRequestAction.java

+<h2>Extra Files</h2>

+Extra files for this modification that have been included for some reason or another.
+Most likely, these files did not exist in Foundation KFS 3.0, but are referenced in this enhancement.
+(4 files)

+    work/src/edu/arizona/kfs/fp/document/UaDisbursementVoucherDocument.java
+    work/src/edu/arizona/kfs/fp/document/validation/impl/UaDisbursementVoucherDocumentPreRules.java
+    work/src/edu/arizona/kfs/module/purap/AzPurapConstants.java
+    work/src/edu/arizona/kfs/module/purap/UaPurapKeyConstants.java

 <h2>Extra Local Files</h2>

 Extra local files for this modification that have been included for some reason or another.
 Most likely, these files are not code, but instead might be specifications, or other documentation.
 (1 files)